Large Scale Clustering with Variational EM for Gaussian Mixture Models: Abstract

 \section{Abstract}

+This paper represents a preliminary (pre-reviewing) version of a sublinear variational algorithm for isotropic Gaussian mixture models (GMMs).
+Further developments of the algorithm for GMMs with diagonal covariance matrices (instead of isotropic clusters) and their corresponding benchmarking results have been published by TPAMI (\href{https://doi.org/10.1109/tpami.2021.3133763}{doi:10.1109/TPAMI.2021.3133763}) in the paper ``A Variational EM Acceleration for Efficient Clustering at Very Large Scales''.
+We kindly refer the reader to the TPAMI paper instead of this much earlier arXiv version (the TPAMI paper is also open access).
+Publicly available source code accompanies the paper (see \url{https://github.com/variational-sublinear-clustering}).
+Please note that the TPAMI paper does not contain the benchmark on the 80~Million Tiny Images dataset anymore because we followed the \href{https://groups.csail.mit.edu/vision/TinyImages/}{call of the dataset creators} to discontinue the use of that dataset.

-How can we efficiently find large numbers of clusters in large data sets with high-dimensional data points?
-Our aim is to explore the current efficiency and large-scale limits in fitting a parametric model for clustering to data distributions.
-To do so, we combine recent lines of research which have previously focused on separate specific methods for complexity reduction.
-We first show theoretically how the clustering objective of variational EM (which reduces complexity for many clusters) can be combined with coreset objectives (which reduce complexity for many data points).
-Secondly, we realize a concrete highly efficient iterative procedure which combines and translates the theoretical complexity gains of truncated variational EM and coresets into a practical algorithm.
-For very large scales, the high efficiency of parameter updates then requires (A)~highly efficient coreset construction and (B)~highly efficient initialization procedures (seeding) in order to avoid computational bottlenecks.
-Fortunately very efficient coreset construction has become available in the form of light-weight coresets, and very efficient initialization has become available in the form of AFK-MC$^2$ seeding.
-The resulting algorithm features balanced computational costs across all constituting components.
-In applications to standard large-scale benchmarks for clustering, we investigate the algorithm's efficiency/quality trade-off.
-Compared to the best recent approaches, we observe speedups of up to one order of magnitude, and up to two orders of magnitude compared to the $k$-means++ baseline.
-To demonstrate that the observed efficiency enables previously considered unfeasible applications, we cluster the entire and unscaled 80~Mio.\ Tiny Images dataset into up to 32,000 clusters.
-To the knowledge of the authors, this represents the largest scale fit of a parametric data model for clustering reported so far.
+The aim of the project (which resulted in this arXiv version and the later TPAMI paper) is the exploration of the current efficiency and large-scale limits in fitting a parametric model for clustering to data distributions.
+To reduce computational complexity, we used a clustering objective based on truncated variational EM (which reduces complexity for many clusters) in combination with coreset objectives (which reduce complexity for many data points).
+We used efficient coreset construction and efficient seeding to translate the theoretical sublinear complexity gains into an efficient algorithm.
+In applications to standard large-scale benchmarks for clustering, we then observed substantial wall-clock speedups compared to already highly efficient clustering approaches.
+To demonstrate that the observed efficiency enables applications previously considered unfeasible, we clustered the entire and unscaled 80~Million Tiny Images dataset into up to 32,000 clusters.

 \end{@twocolumnfalse} ]